Something behind the kennel name...

 Our third malamute was Yona, which we imported from kennel Cahppes from Sweden, year 2008.
 Yona is proved to be good working dog with good appearance and temperament.
 She has been really good leaddog in our team!
 Yona have had 2 litters in our kennel, 2011 and 2014.

 Fourth malamute, Yaykaas came also from kennel Cahppes, in November 2009.
 We got really good worker with leader qualities, but he is too anti-social towards other males.

 Yazhi is from our own litter, born 11.9.2010.
 Yazhi stayed at home, she is small but too feisty to be in our sled team, even though she is good worker otherwise.

 Our sixth malamute, Kayitah is from our own breeding between Yona and Timi.
 Kayitah is born 15.11.2011 and he has been very good addition to our working team.
 Female puppy, Siida, from same litter was placed as a puppy, but she came back to our family in year 2015 and have been awesome, hard working wheel dog with her brother, Kayitah.
 Siida has one litter in our kennel, born in 2016.

 Leevi came to our pack in autumn 2012.
 Leevi is from kennel Utamuutin and he is born 17.7.2012.
 Leevi is son of Yona's brother Talut and lovely Awa.
 Leevi is co-owned with his breeder, Sari.
 Leevi has been very good addition to our family and team too, one of our leaddogs.
-Leevi has one litter in Estonia (kennel Karusaare) and second litter should born in spring 2017.
+Leevi has three litters, one in Estonia (kennel Karusaare) and two in Finland (Ataciara and Utamuutin).